mvrahden/learning-agents/README.md

 4. Change into the newly created directory `cd learning-agents`
 5. Install all project related dependencies via `npm install`
 6. Run the code via the Angular CLI `ng serve --open`
-  - this should open a new tab in your configured web browser
+  This should open a new tab in your configured web browser

 ### Update the GitHub Page